SYBA-Squad/.github/profile/README.md

 1. Navigate to Settings > Devices & Services
 1. Under Discovered Devices, select configure next to the MQTT integration > Submit
-1. Note down the MQTT broker authentication details (username and password) as these will be required for the gesture recognition GUI setup.
+1. Note down the MQTT broker authentication details (username and password).
 These can be found by selecting the MQTT integration > Configure > Reconfigure > Show password
+1. Edit the env variables in the multiframe-tokenizer/mqtt/.env file to match the MQTT broker authentication details.
+The hostname and port should not need to be changed.

 ### Adding the TP-Link Tapo Mini Smart Plug